Am I eligible for a bursary?

 I don’t have an undergraduate degree in journalism, can I still apply?

 Yes, we accept applications from people with any degree subject.
-You do not need any prior qualifications in journalism.
+You do not need any prior qualifications in journalism; you just need to demonstrate your interest and passion for journalism.

 Can I apply if I have a journalism undergraduate degree?